 She has a Ph.D. in political science and a B.A. in international development and Russian studies from McGill University.
 She also has an M.A. in Russian, East European, and Eurasian studies from the University of Texas at Austin.

-- Assistant Professor, School of International Service, 2015–present; Associate Director, Bridging the Gap, 2017–present; Director, Comparative and Regional Studies Program, School of International Service, 2015–16; American University
+- Assistant Professor, School of International Service, 2015–present; Associate Director, Bridging the Gap, 2017–2018; Director, Comparative and Regional Studies Program, School of International Service, 2015–16; American University

 - Assistant Professor, Department of Political Science, University of Western Ontario, 2012–14

 - Visiting Scholar, Program on Order, Conflict and Violence, 2010–12; Teaching Fellow, Jackson School of Global Affairs, 2011–12, Yale University